ferebee/HIP/mobile-emissions-cessation.md

 ## Motivation

+HIP 138 clearly states the contingency for the MOBILE network in its Detailed Explanation section:

+"Emit the remaining 2.9M HNT directly into the MOBILE treasury on an epochal basis until the next halvening (2025-08-01), contingent on the veMOBILE decision to discontinue MOBILE emissions."
+[GitHub](https://github.com/helium/HIP/blob/main/0138-return-to-hnt.md#detailed-explanation)

+and

+"Revoke the remaining 18.2B MOBILE currently in the MOBILE Operations Fund, and request that Helium Foundation burn these tokens, contingent on the veMOBILE decision to discontinue MOBILE emissions."
+4-1 under Proposal Details at [heliumvote.com](https://heliumvote.com/hnt/proposals/GttiwuTWBNV2bufNGACLzJnBPXyB3FEdfShYVu8tWF3S)

 - To align the MOBILE network with the broader Helium ecosystem's move towards simplification and unified tokenomics.
 - To secure the additional HNT allocation for the MOBILE treasury.
 - To reduce the circulating supply of MOBILE tokens.